I'm feeling pretty good right now and I know why.

 Come what may, together

-Author Rivera Sun writes about the USA, “Revolution is on the table, once again.
-It is being discussed with increasing seriousness as our representative republic fails to adequately meet the populace’s needs”.
+Author Rivera Sun writes about the USA, “Revolution is on the table,

 Can we imagine a revolution here, amidst our imported comfort, manufactured consent and hijacked dreams?